Skip to main content

 ChangeDetails

-Helm values restructured under rr.*All R² components (jsExecutor, agentSandbox, rrGitServer) move under a single rr: key with rr.enabled: true as the master switch.
+Helm values restructured under rr.*All components required for the new app builder (jsExecutor, agentSandbox, rrGitServer) move under a single rr: key with rr.enabled: true as the master switch.
 The old top-level keys cause the chart to fail loudly — this is intentionally not backwards compatible.

 Blob storage is now requiredObject storage (S3, Azure Blob, or GCS) is a platform requirement for app storage, Git repository storage, and sandbox snapshots.
 It was optional in Retool 3.x.